sharwankami/company-demo/README.md

 php artisan db:seed --class=CompanySeeder
 ```

-Before running the application,
+>NOTE: Before running the application,
-please make sure database credentials are updated in `.env` file
+>please make sure database credentials are updated in `.env` file
-and migration/seeding is done
+>and migration/seeding is done, also need to install the npm components and transpile assets

 Create routes for both web and api